fishjam-dev/membrane_rtc_engine/guides/custom_endpoints.md

 # Custom endpoint

-This section outlines how to implement custom RTC Engine endpoint.
+This section outlines how to implement a custom RTC Engine endpoint that saves tracks published by the WebRTC endpoint.

-Because publishing is a little bit harder than subscribing and there is only one endpoint that publishes track (WebRTC endpoint) which is also a little bit specific, we will focus on subscribing and create recording endpoint that will save tracks published by WebRTC endpoint.
+> #### Before you continue {: .tip}

-It is recommended to read [Track Lifcycle](guides/track_lifecycle.md) section before diving deeper in this guide.
+> It is recommended to read [Track Lifcycle](guides/track_lifecycle.md) section before
+> diving deeper in this guide.
-You will also find there some information about publishing track.
+> You will also find there some information about publishing a track.

 ## General rules

 Each RTC Engine endpoint has to:
 * implement `Membrane.Bin` behavior
-* has at least one Membrane element that will be responsible for producing or consuming data as Membrane bins are used only for logical grouping - they don't process data
+* have at least one Membrane element that will be responsible for producing or consuming data as Membrane bins are used only for logical grouping - they don't process data
 * publish or/and subscribe for tracks